Agrilos is an anchorage in Skhinousa.

-Agrilos is a tiny islet itself off the southern coast of Skhinousa and 200km south-east of Athens.
-The entire islet covers only 0.89 square kilometres.
+Agrilos is a tiny islet itself off the southern coast of Skhinousa and 200km southeast of Athens.
+The entire islet covers only 0.89 square kilometers.
 1.7km from north-to-south and only 1km east-to-west.
 It has a rocky and very flat land surface.
 The islet maintains a protected status due to its beautiful flora and fauna.
 Generally, if not always, Agrilos is simply admired from a distance from the comfort of your yacht or boat.

 If you are merely passing by, it is best to circumnavigate Agrilos from its southern side as taking the northern pass can be trickier.
-Depth out in the bay is good enough to take a dive into waters around that have that beautiful shimmering deep blue colour.
+Depth out in the bay is good enough to take a dive into waters around that have that beautiful shimmering deep blue color.
 On the west coast of the islet is the bay where you can drop anchor.
 The bay is small and only really spacious enough for a few boats.

 With at least four potential names, Agrilos, Agrilos West, Vrachonisída Agrilós, or even Argilos when researching this beautiful and remote anchorage it’s best to try all three names to get the full picture.